filecoin-project/specs/src/systems/filecoin_markets/storage_market/_index.md

 17. The `StorageProvider` writes the serialized, padded piece to a shared {{<sref filestore>}}.
 18. The `StorageProvider` calls `HandleStorageDeal` on the `StorageMiner` with the published `StorageDeal` and filestore path.

-A note order of operations: the only requirement to publish a storage deal with the `StorageMarketActor` is that the `StorageDealProposal` is signed by the `StorageClient`, the publish message is signed by the `StorageProvider`, and both parties have deposited adequate funds/collateral in the `StorageMarketActor`.
+A note re order of operations: the only requirement to publish a storage deal with the `StorageMarketActor` is that the `StorageDealProposal` is signed by the `StorageClient`, the publish message is signed by the `StorageProvider`, and both parties have deposited adequate funds/collateral in the `StorageMarketActor`.
 As such, it's not required that the steps listed above happen in exactly the order listed above.
 However, the above order is *recommended* because it generally minimizes the ability of either party to act maliciously.

 # Data Types